 What is more, if you have Windows 10 and 8.1, you already have OneDrive on your computer.

-A quick overview of OneDrive shows that the web client and the mobile app’s interface is simple with soothing aesthetics.
-It’s easy to navigate and you’re probably already familiar with most of the apps and functions.
+A quick overview of OneDrive shows that the web client and the mobile app’s interfaces are simple with soothing aesthetics.
+It’s easy to navigate, and you’re probably already familiar with most of the apps and functions.